 Course: Main Course

 A simple classic

 - 4 Eggs

-- Quarter the dough and shape into 4 disks.
-Place the disks on the lightly floured board; place in a gallon size ziploc bag.
+Quarter the dough and shape into 4 disks.
+Place the disks on the lightly floured board; place in a gallon size ziplock bag.

 This is a two-part post!
 Check back tomorrow for part two!